Have you brought the Mate 8 yet? We are going to help you unlock the bootloader, install TWRP recovery and finally root Huawei Mate 8.

 - Download the latest TWRP recovery image and transfer it to the platform-tools folder.

-- Download Magisk or SuperSU root ZIP according to your preference.
-I would personally suggest Magisk.
+- Download latest Magisk installer zip or SuperSU ZIP according to your preference.
+I would personally suggest Magisk when it comes to rooting more newer Android versions like Oreo.

 Huawei officially supports unlocking the bootloader.
 Just follow the simple instructions on the Huaweri Unlock Page.
 To unlock, it is necessary that you have a Huawei ID on your phone, and have stayed signed-in for at least 14 days.
 Once you have, you can begin the unlock process.